Find similiar products:

 I AM TAKING DYZANTIL AND NOT PLANNING TO HAVE A BABY

-If you are continuing treatment with Dyzantil but you are not planning to have a baby, make sure you are using an effective method of birth control (contraception) at all times during your entire treatment with Dyzantil.
-Talk to your doctor or family planning clinic if you need advice on birth control (contraception).
+If you are a female patient aged under 55 years who is able to have a baby, this medicine can only be prescribed for you if two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks.
+If you are continuing treatment with Dyzantil and you are not planning to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Dyzantil.
+Talk to your GP, specialist or sexual health and contraception clinic if you need advice on birth control (contraception).

 Key messages: